KeitaW/Chaldea/Readme.md

 # Chaldea
-CLI tools for sequential activity detection in neuronal data.
+CLI tools for sequential activity detection in neuronal data which are used for the analysis in the following paper,

+Watanabe, K., Haga, T., Euston, D. R., Tatsuno, M., & Fukai, T. (2017).
+Unsupervised detection of cell-assembly sequences with edit similarity score. bioRxiv, 202655. http://doi.org/10.1101/202655

+__This repo is deprecated.__ You can find the latest implementation in [this repo](https://github.com/KeitaW/spikesim).

 Algorithms are described in [bioRxiv paper](https://www.biorxiv.org/content/early/2017/10/30/202655).

-Please cite the publication if you publish paper with this tools.
-Note that implementation of clustering algorithms (Optics and Copra) are not included in this repo.
+Note that the implementation of clustering algorithms (Optics and Copra) are not included in this repo.
 You can get the original code from the links shown below:

 * Copra: http://gregory.org/research/networks/software/copra.html
 * OPTICS: https://github.com/espg/OPTICS/blob/master/OPTICS.py

-Watanabe, K., Haga, T., Euston, D. R., Tatsuno, M., & Fukai, T. (2017).
-Unsupervised detection of cell-assembly sequences with edit similarity score. bioRxiv, 202655. http://doi.org/10.1101/202655
 ## Requirements
 * Python 3
 * Julia 0.6